GeorgeBerdovskiy/swiftui-js/README.md

 - Match the SwiftUI syntax as closely as possible using Babel

 ## Contributions
 I'm totally open to contributions, especially since this is my first JavaScript framework!
-Feel free reach out if you're interested in working on SwiftJS.
+Feel free reach out if you're interested in working on swiftui-js.